drazion/Crimson-Tour/README.md

 =========
 Author: [drazion]

 Crimson Tour is a Javascript Library that allows you to add a web tour tool to your website.
 The color scheme is fully customizable.
-There are no CSS3 or version dependent components to this tool, therefore it is the backwards compatible tour library I have used.
+There are no CSS3 or version dependent components to this tool, although CSS3 is used to style the boxes, they are not required.
+Therefore it is the most backwards compatible and lightweight tour library I have encountered thus far.
 > Tested and functional in the following browers:
   - FireFox
   - Chrome